Tomb Raider (2013 video game): Awards

-Sequel
+The game was nominated for numerous best of E3 awards.

+Sequels

+Tomb Raider: The Beginning, a 48-page hardcover graphic novel, written by the game's lead writer Rhianna Pratchett and published by Dark Horse Comics and telling the story of "how the ill-fated voyage of the Endurance came to be" was released with multiple editions in 2013 and was later included with the Game of the Year Edition and Definitive Edition.

-Comic book writer Gail Simone was hired in 2013 to continue the reboot's story in a line of comics published by Dark Horse Comics; the story of the comic leads directly into a sequel.
+Comic book writer Gail Simone was hired in 2013 to continue the reboot's story in a line of comics published by Dark Horse Comics.
+The series, simply called Tomb Raider, is set between the game and its sequel and the story leads directly into a sequel.

 Later, at the beginning of August, Square Enix's Western CEO Phil Rogers confirmed that a sequel to Tomb Raider was being developed for unspecified next-gen consoles.
 In an interview later that year, Brian Horton, the senior art director for Crystal Dynamics, said that the sequel would tell the next chapter of Lara's development.
 During Microsoft's E3 2014 presentation, Rise of the Tomb Raider was announced as a sequel, initially exclusive to Xbox consoles at launch.
 The exclusivity was timed, which meant that the title would see a release on other platforms after an unspecified period of time.
 Microsoft published the title for its release on Xbox consoles.
 Rise of the Tomb Raider was released on 10 November 2015 for Xbox One and Xbox 360, and 28 January 2016 for Microsoft Windows.
 The PlayStation 4 version was released on 11 October 2016, titled the 20 Year Celebration, as it was released 20 years after the original Tomb Raider game.
 This version includes all of the previously released downloadable content.

+A third installment, Shadow of the Tomb Raider, was released in September 2018.